 Texas Independence Day on March 2 commemorates the signing of the Texas Declaration of Independence on the same date in 1836.
 Inhabitants of Texas proclaimed independence from Mexico and established the Republic of Texas with the signing of this declaration by over 59 delegates.

 Children’s events, re-enactments, live band music, and cook-offs are all part of the festivities.
 Storytelling sessions about how Texas gained independence from Mexico and became a republic are among the other activities.

 History of Texas Independence Day

-A congress of American Texans convened at Washington-on-the-Brazos during the Texas Revolution and declared Texas’ independence from Mexico.
+A congress of Texians and Tejanos convened at Washington-on-the-Brazos during the Texas Revolution and declared Texas’ independence from Mexico, and they became known as Texans.
 The delegates elected David Burnet as interim president and confirmed Sam Houston as commander-in-chief of all Texas armies.

 In addition, the Texans adopted a constitution that guaranteed the unrestricted practice of slavery, which had previously been banned by Mexican law.
 In the meantime, in San Antonio, the Alamo was still under siege by Mexican General Antonio de Santa Anna, and the fort’s defenders awaited the last Mexican attack.

 Santa Anna ordered his troops to invade the Alamo on March 6.
 The first and second Mexican charges were defeated by Travis’ artillery, but the Texans were overpowered in less than an hour, and the Alamo was seized.
 All of the Texan and American defenders were murdered in fierce hand-to-hand combat when Santa Anna instructed that no prisoners should be taken.
 The Alamo’s only survivors were a small group of civilians, chiefly women and children.
 During the siege and storming of the Alamo, hundreds of Santa Anna’s soldiers died.